Confessions of a cannabis farmer: The Vietnamese getting Brits high

 "I got up early, ate rice and prepared feed for my plants... put them under lights for two hours and watered them," recalls Cuong, his mundane routine punctuated by fear of arrest.

 It was a common set-up: houses rented or bought in inconspicuous suburbs and converted into drug operations.

-Police have also busted cannabis farms in dog kennels, pubs, an abandoned hospital and a even former nuclear bunker -- many run by Vietnamese cashing in on Britain's penchant for puff.
+Police have also busted cannabis farms in dog kennels, pubs, an abandoned hospital and a even former nuclear bunker -- many run by Vietnamese.

 Around 12 percent of all cannabis convicts in the country are Southeast Asian, more than any other non-European nationality, a National Police Chiefs' Council shows.

 It took six months for cops to show up in Cuong's neighbourhood.

 Panicked, he bundled up as many plants as he could in bin bags and made a run for it.
 But it wasn't long before he was back in business, growing weed in a hotel near Bristol.

 He had earned nearly $19,000 -- a small fortune compared to salaries back home -- but accuses his boss of cheating him out of thousands more.

 - Forced labour -